TOPICS

 人工光合成ハウスのイメージ図

-Amao One definition of artificial photosynthesis is a process that utilizes light energy to split water into hydrogen or to produce useful substances using CO2 as a raw material.
+Amao: One definition of artificial photosynthesis is the utilization of light energy when breaking down water to produce hydrogen, or when using CO2 as a raw material to create useful substances.

-Natural photosynthesis is a process where plants use sunlight to convert CO2 and water into starch, glucose, and oxygen.
-While natural photosynthesis produces starch and glucose, the appeal of artificial photosynthesis lies in its ability to produce a wide variety of substances from CO2.
-For example, in addition to formic acid mentioned earlier, it can produce carbon monoxide, methanol, and even raw materials for plastics.
-However, due to this diversity, determining the ultimate goal can be challenging.
+Natural photosynthesis conducted by plants uses sunlight to produce starch or glucose from CO2 and water, releasing oxygen.
+While natural photosynthesis creates starch and glucose, the appeal of artificial photosynthesis is that we can produce a wide variety of substances from CO2.
+For instance, in addition to the formic acid mentioned earlier, we can create carbon monoxide, methanol, and even raw materials for plastics.
+However, because it is so versatile, deciding on a single goal can be challenging.

-Formic acid is the easiest substance to produce from CO2 using artificial photosynthesis, and I was originally involved in research focused on producing formic acid from CO2.
-While many people express their amazement at the ability to create substances from CO2, I've been considering what comes after that "wow" factor.
-After much thought, I've decided to make utilizing formic acid as the next energy source one of the pillars of this project.
-I believe that being able to utilize CO2 is one of the primary objectives of artificial photosynthesis.
+Among all options, formic acid is the easiest substance to produce from CO2 using artificial photosynthesis, and my original research focused on this process.
+While people often say it is "amazing" that substances can be created from CO2, the real question is what we should do after that "amazing" step.
+After much consideration, I chose the utilization of formic acid as the next energy source to be one of the core pillars of this project.
+Being able to actively utilize CO2 is, I believe, one of the original and true purposes of artificial photosynthesis.

 entry-45227-4-re

-Collaboration with other fields and companies can create new possibilities.
+Collaborations with other fields and companies create new possibilities.

-IGHD is recognized as Japan's number one share company for detached houses.
-However, we believe that it is essential to build houses with not only a large quantity but also high basic quality.
-Therefore, we supply houses that have achieved the highest ratings in all major items of the housing performance evaluation established by the Ministry of Land, Infrastructure, Transport and Tourism, such as earthquake resistance and thermal environment.
-Not only should houses be kind to people, but also the towns where we live should be environmentally friendly.
-If we can realize a system in homes that minimizes the use of fossil fuels, it would be extremely valuable.
-This desire led me to Professor Amao, who has been conducting research on artificial photosynthesis, through my connection with Professor Minami.
-I am grateful for the smooth progress of this project.
+While Iida GHD is recognized as the company with the largest share of detached housing sales in Japan, we believe it is essential to build homes with solid fundamental quality, rather than just building them in large numbers.
+Therefore, we supply homes that achieve the highest grades in major categories of the Housing Performance Evaluation established by the Ministry of Land, Infrastructure, Transport and Tourism, such as earthquake resistance and thermal environment.
+Homes must not only be gentle on people, but the cities we live in must also be environment-friendly.
+It would be highly valuable if we could create a system in housing that minimizes the use of fossil fuels.
+This vision took shape through my connection with Professor Minami, which further led me to Professor Amao, who is advancing the research on artificial photosynthesis.
+I am very grateful that this project is progressing smoothly.

-Amao When we decided to exhibit at the Expo, my first thought was, "Can we make it in time?"
-My heart almost stopped.
-It is very rare for basic research to lead to a demonstration test, so showcasing our empirical research results at the Expo is a huge deal for us researchers.
-IGHD employees have even come to our university to conduct experiments, enabling us to engage in substantial industry-academia collaboration.
+Amao: When the decision to exhibit at the Expo was made, my very first thought was, "Will we make it in time?" and my heart almost stopped.
+It is rare for technology in the basic research stage to lead directly to demonstration testing, so showcasing demonstration-level research results at the Expo is a massive milestone for us as researchers.
+Employees from Iida GHD have also come to the university to conduct experiments, allowing us to engage in substantial and practical industry-academia collaboration.

-Actually, most of what are called demonstration tests in the world are simply scaled-up versions of existing technologies.
-Even in demonstration tests that have successfully generated large amounts of hydrogen, I believe that the produced hydrogen was not effectively utilized.
-Thanks to our collaboration with Professor Minami, an expert in electrical engineering, we have been able to envision processes such as using the generated hydrogen as a power source or capturing CO2.
-It is significant that we have been able to move from the research stage to a point where realization is possible.
-I believe this is probably the first fundamental demonstration test of artificial photosynthesis.
+In fact, most demonstration tests reported in society are merely upscaled versions of existing experiments.
+Even in demonstration tests that successfully generated large amounts of hydrogen, I believe the generated hydrogen was rarely put to practical use.
+By teaming up with Professor Minami, an expert in electrical engineering, in this joint research, we have mapped out the entire process, including using the generated hydrogen as power and capturing CO2.
+Moving from the research question stage to a point where implementation is viable is a major breakthrough.
+I believe this will likely be the very first essential demonstration test of artificial photosynthesis in the world.

-Nishino The success of this joint research is due to the integration of Professor Amao's field of chemistry and Professor Minami's field of electrical engineering into a single system.
-As an outsider, I believe that the key to our success was the ability of each field to collaborate towards a common goal, which would have been difficult to achieve through basic research alone.
+Nishino: The success of this joint research is based on the integration of Professor Amao’s field of chemistry and Professor Minami’s field of electrical engineering, which allows it to function as a single system for the first time.
+From a layman’s perspective, I believe it was wonderful that each field could cooperate toward a single objective, achieving what would have been difficult through basic research alone.

-Finally, could you please share your thoughts on this project and a message for the students?
+Finally, could you share your thoughts on this project and give a message to the students?

-Minami I want you all to know that a major project like this is already underway at Osaka Metropolitan University, which was established just in 2022.
-As Executive Vice President Nishino mentioned earlier, this Expo offers an opportunity for students to participate.
-This is a once-in-a-lifetime chance, so I hope you will all take part and contribute.
+Minami: I want everyone to know that such a massive project is already underway at Osaka Metropolitan University, which was just newly integrated in 2022.
+Also, as Executive Managing Director Nishino mentioned earlier, this Expo offers opportunities for students to participate actively.
+It is a once-in-a-lifetime opportunity, so I truly hope they will take part and cooperate with us.

-Furthermore, it is because of the unwavering support of our stakeholders since the days of Osaka City University and Osaka Prefecture University that we have been able to build such a wonderful organization and have the opportunity to meet all of you and connect with the Expo.
-Thanks to the traditions cultivated by all of you, we have been able to create this opportunity, which is now being passed on to our current students.
-I believe that the Expo is one of the most symbolic events of this.
-Above all, it is unprecedented in Japan for a university and a company to jointly exhibit a pavilion at the Expo.
-The fact that Osaka Metropolitan University has achieved this is something I hope many students and alumni will visit the Expo, see the pavilion bearing their university's name, and feel proud of.
+Furthermore, it is because stakeholders have continuously supported the university since the eras of Osaka City University and Osaka Prefecture University—building a wonderful institution—that our company was able to meet you all, leading directly to this Expo.
+The tradition that everyone has nurtured created this platform, which is now being passed down to the current students.
+I believe the Expo is one of the symbolic events of this transition.
+Above all, co-exhibiting a pavilion at the Expo through an industry-academia collaboration is a first in Japan.
+Since Osaka Metropolitan University has achieved this, I sincerely hope that many students and alumni will visit the Expo, see the pavilion bearing their university's name, and feel a deep sense of pride.

 entry-45227-5-re